Dodecahedr0x/leaderboards/README.md

-# TreeDea
+# Dippies Index Protocol

-Anchor implementation of the TreeDea, a token-curated binary tree registry where participants stake on notes to increase their exposure.
+Anchor implementation of the Dippies Index Protocol, a token-curated binary tree registry where participants stake on notes to increase their exposure.

 ## Concepts